daattali/shinyscreenshot/README.md

 The screenshots are powered by the 'html2canvas' JavaScript library.
 They do not always produce perfect screenshots, please refer to 'html2canvas' for more information about the limitations.

-The JavaScript libraries used in this package may not be supported by all browsers. {shinyscreenshot} should work on Chrome, Firefox, Edge, Chrome on Android, Safari on iPhone.
+The JavaScript libraries used in this package may not be supported by all browsers. {shinyscreenshot} should work on Chrome, Firefox, Edge, Chrome on Android, Safari on iPhone (and probably more that I haven't tested).
 It does not work in Internet Explorer.

 <h2 id="similar">Similar packages</h2>

 As mentioned above, the libraries used by {shinyscreenshot} do have limitations and may not always work.
-There are two other packages that came out recently that also provide screenshot functionality which you may try and compare: [snapper](https://github.com/yonicd/snapper) by Jonathan Cidi and [capture](https://github.com/dreamRs/capture) by dreamRs.
+There are two other packages that came out recently that also provide screenshot functionality which you may try and compare: [snapper](https://github.com/yonicd/snapper) by Jonathan Sidi and [capture](https://github.com/dreamRs/capture) by dreamRs.

 <h2 id="sponsors">Sponsors 🏆</h2>